 All Bursar processes are currently operational.
-Check payments are currently processed once a week on Thursdays.
+Check payments are currently processed twice a week on Tuesdays and Thursdays.
 Students should mail checks to P.O.
 Box 183248, Columbus, Ohio 43218-3248 or pay online.
 There is no fee for online check payments.
 Online credit cards incur a 2.75% convenience fee.

 Check refunds are mailed using the following address hierarchy depending on what address is on file: residence hall, current mailing address, permanent address.
 Students expecting to receive a refund should be encouraged to sign up for direct deposit at Buckeylink.